 This game is aggravating above all else.
 When I first started, I found the controls janky, couldn’t figure out how to work the user interface, and died almost immediately.
 My experience was far from unique.

 And that’s when you can even get out of the spawn point; I found myself stuck in someone’s house on several occasions because they had the idea of building their fucking mansion right where players spawned.
-Convenient for them, I suppose, but when they built an enormous wall around their base with exactly one door, and that door was only accessible to them, I ended up just running around until I died of exhaustion.
+Convenient for them, I suppose, but they built an enormous wall around their base with exactly one door, and that door was only accessible to them, so I ended up just running around until I died of exhaustion.
 One castle-builder had the insight to build a one-way ramp for noobs like me to escape to the bigger world – not that I could survive the five-story fall, but it was a nice gesture.
 The only place I managed to find to build on that wasn’t right next to some other annoying new player who wanted me to be their friend was in the swamp.

-You do not want to build your house in a swamp, especially not as a new player.
+You do not want to build your house in a swamp.
+Especially not as a new player.

 I haven’t even mentioned the creatures yet.
-To say that ARK suffers from a balance issue is like saying the current U. S. president is somewhat incompetent; ARK’s difficulty curve looks like a brick, and the only way to make it even marginally functional to those of us with better things to do than sit next to an unconscious CGI ankylosaurus for four hours feeding it berries is to adjust the stats sliders for a single player game and keep a list of useful cheat codes on-hand.
+To say that ARK suffers from a balance issue is like saying the current U. S. president is somewhat incompetent; ARK’s difficulty curve looks like a brick, and the only way to make it even marginally functional to those of us with better things to do than sit next to an unconscious CGI ankylosaurus for four hours feeding it berries is to adjust the stats sliders for a single-player game and keep a list of useful cheat codes on-hand.
 I suppose I should be happy the sliders exist, because they make the game functional, but the line between unbearably difficult and so easy a toddler could play it is wire-thin.

 Here’s some useful advice: aggressive, non-flying creatures can’t get you if you hover slightly over them with the “fly” cheat.
 Guess what creature I was trying to deal with when I discovered that nifty trick?
 The “kill” cheat turned out to be useful as well, though as you might imagine, once I found I could instantly tame or kill creatures, the game started to become pretty boring, even if I only did so in the early parts of the game.
 I know some people have an aversion to using cheat codes and exploiting glitches, and I appreciate the sentiment, but if they come to be almost essential when learning how to play a game, I’m inclined to say that game isn’t very well balanced.